peterbenoit/dotfiles/README.md

 # Front-End Developer Dotfiles

-This repository contains configuration files and setup scripts to create an optimized front-end development environment on macOS.
+This repository contains configuration files and setup scripts I use to create an optimized front-end development environment on macOS.

-YMMV

 ## What's Included